-The principal reason for using intrinsic safety is because it is essentially a low power technique.
-Consequently, the risk of ignition $% \left(1\right) =\left(1\right) \left(1$ from immersed or damaged wiring is minimised.
+Intrinsic safety also has the advantage that the possibility of ignition from immersed or damaged wiring is minimised.

 It is desirable to be able to do 'live maintenance' on an instrument system, and the use of the intrinsically safe technique permits this without the necessity of special 'dust free' certificates.
 There is a need to clear layers of dust carefully and to avoid contamination of the interior of apparatus during maintenance but this is apparent to any trained technician.

 (There is no significant possibility of a person, in a dust cloud that can be ignited, surviving without breathing apparatus).
-To summarise, intrinsic safety is the preferred technique for

-- of equipment and cables the installation rules are clearly specified and the system design ensures that all safety aspects are covered live maintenance is permitted equipment is available to solve the majority of problems
+To summarise, intrinsic safety is the preferred technique for the installation rules are clearly specified and the system design ensures that all safety aspects are covered live maintenance is permitted equipment is available to solve the majority of problems